 Consultant psychiatrist/approved clinician

-While you are a patient on the ward a consultant psychiatrist or Approved Clinician will be responsible for your care.
-They are present on the ward most days and work closely with all other members of the ward team.
+While you are a patient on the ward, a consultant psychiatrist or approved clinician will be responsible for your care.
+They are present on the ward most days and work closely with members of the ward team.

-If at any point you wish to have a second opinion by another doctor please discuss this with ward staff.
+If at any point you wish to have a second opinion by another doctor, please discuss this with a member of staff on the ward.

-Staff wear name badges and will introduce themselves when they are involved in caring for you.
+Staff members will introduce themselves to you when they are involved in your care.
 If you are not sure who a person is, please ask.

 What support and treatment can I expect on the ward?

 Within three working days there will be a formulation meeting.
-This is your opportunity to meet with staff to identify what your needs are and plan your care and treatment.
-A family member or loved one will be invited to this meeting with your permission.
+This is your opportunity to meet with staff to identify what your needs are and to plan your care and treatment.
+With your permission, we will invite a family member or loved one to attend this meeting.

 The care team meet to discuss your care and how it is going on a daily basis.

-You may be offered different treatment options whilst on the ward including medication, psychological assessment and interventions or support, occupational therapy and various activities.
+You may be offered different treatment options whilst on the ward including:

 Staff will be happy to discuss treatment options with you and written information about different treatments and the side-effects are available.
-If you have concerns about medication or side effects, pharmacy staff are also available to discuss this with you.
+If you have concerns about medication or side effects, you can discuss this with our pharmacists.

 Staff are available to listen and offer support at any time during your stay on the ward.

-At the appropriate time, a meeting with you and your family will be held to plan your discharge and after care.
-We hope to support a smooth transition home and make sure you have appropriate support following discharge.
+At the appropriate time, a meeting with you and your family will be held to plan your transfer out of hospital and aftercare.
+We hope to support a smooth transition home and to make sure you have appropriate support following your transfer.

-Following discharge you will be offered a follow up visit.
-A discharge summary will also be sent to your GP informing them about your admission.
+Following your discharge from hospital, you will be offered a follow up visit by one of our nurses.
+A discharge/transfer summary will also be sent to your GP informing them about your admission.

 What you may need while you are on the ward

-You may want to bring your mobile phone, tablet or small computer and a small amount of cash on to the ward.
-You will be provided with a safe for valuables.
-However please bear in mind that the Trust does not accept responsibility for any loss or damage to these items whilst on the ward.
+You will be provided with a safe for your valuables to be kept in, however, please bear in mind that the trust does not accept responsibility for any loss or damage to these items whilst on the ward.

 - clean bedding and towels